 Lorene Alba, AE-C

-Lorene was diagnosed with asthma during my freshman year.
-After a successful career as a chef and restaurateur, she decided to make a career change and enter into the world of non-profits.
+Lorene was diagnosed with asthma during her freshman year.
+After a successful career as a chef and restaurateur, she decided to make a career change and enter the world of non-profits.
 Her personal experience with having severe, persistent asthma that was poorly controlled for several years led her into the asthma field.
-Now she is a certified asthma educator (AE-C) and specializes in developing curricula and teaching clinicians, patients and caregivers about asthma self-management.
+Now she is a certified asthma educator (AE-C) and specializes in developing curricula and teaching clinicians, patients, and caregivers about asthma self-management.
 Read More.